 How can I be exempt from IELTS/OET?

 As mentioned above, if you have graduated from a non-English speaking country, there is no way to get exempt from IELTS/OET for PLAB and GMC registration.
-However, for Tier 2 visa you don’t need any valid IELTS/OET if you are a national of an English speaking country.
+However, for Tier 2 visa you don’t need any valid IELTS/OET as you would already hold GMC registration.
 Also you won’t need an IELTS/OET if you are going to the UK for PLAB 2 visa or in Tier 2 Dependent visa.

 When can I take IELTS?

 Good.
 Now we’re talking sense.
-This test is administered by three different organisations-
+This test is administered by three different organisations around the would in many different venues round the calendar.

 - British Council